harness/developer-hub/release-notes/platform.md

 ### Fixed issues

-- The creation of secrets on Custom secret manager validates the existence of those secrets.
+- The creation of secrets on Custom Secret Manager validates the existence of those secrets.
 (PL-31715) A code enhancement to remove secret validation during Custom Secret manager creation has fixed the issue.

 - The tooltip for **Optional Configuration** in **Run Step** flashes in and out in loop making it difficult to read the text.(PL-32462, ZD-42201)